snout-router/template-repo/README.md

 -->

-> [Click here](https://github.com/packula/template-repo/generate) to create a new repository from this template.

 This repository is a template for Packula TypeScript projects.
 After creating a repository from this template, follow these steps: